 Roanoke River Greenway

-MR21031603V_011.JPGNearest Town: Roanoke
+Nearest Town: Roanoke

 Start your pedal at Vic Thomas Park off Winchester Avenue.
 Soon pass Roanoke Mountain Adventures bike shop.
 Cross the river on trail bridges.
-Continue along the river in the shadow of famed Mill Mountain and the Roanoke Star (You can even take the Mill Mountain Greenway to the crest of Mill Mountain but it takes some serious leg power).
+Continue along the river in the shadow of famed Mill Mountain and the Roanoke Star (you can even take the Mill Mountain Greenway to the crest of Mill Mountain, but it takes some serious leg power).
 Turn up Tinker Creek on the Tinker Creek Greenway to end at Fallon Park, making for a 14-mile there and back trek.
 Trail accesses on the Roanoke River Greenway can be found at Smith Park, Wasena Park, River’s Edge Complex South and Fallon Park.
 The route gives you a real taste of the heart and soul of the city.

 Rent bikes from Roanoke Mountain Adventures, and ride from the shop and jump directly on the Roanoke River Greenway.